Walking for self-care

 20. Better vision — research published in the Journal of Neuroscience links regular exercise with healthier eyeballs and reduced risk of vision loss.

-21. Save money — what’s most awesome about walking is that you don’t need fancy equipment or expensive gym membership to get started.
+21. Save money — discussing what one gains from walking that is not medical, what’s most awesome about walking is that you don’t need a treadmill, fancy equipment, or expensive gym membership to get started.
 Simply get up and get moving.

 How to walk for health